-The Group's external auditors are PKF Littlejohn LLP and are Ernst Young LLP.
+The Group's external auditors are PKF Littlejohn LLP and CohnReznick LLP.

 The effectiveness and independence of the external audits and auditors are reviewed annually by reference to the auditor's attendance at Committee meetings, their audit plan, audit fieldwork, post-audit management letter and the judgment of the Committee having discussed the matter with the finance director.